-Project Title: Developing Doubled Haploids to Expedite Variety Development in SRWW.
+Project Title: Developing Double Haploids to Expedite Variety Development in SRWW.

-PROJECT 2 ABSTRACT

-(1 Page Limit)
+PROJECT 2 ABSTRACT (1 Page Limit)

 One of the main objectives of the VDHR research area is to increase the efficiency of coordinated project breeding programs in developing and releasing FHB-resistant varieties.
-Doubled haploids (DH) shorten variety development time in fall-sown small grains by approximately four years.
+Doubled haploids (DH) shorten variety development time in fall-sown small grains by three to four years and allow efficient marker assisted selection and gene pyramiding.